-- An official issue of the album can currently be purchased digitally at both iTunes and Amazon.
+- An official issue of the album can currently be purchased digitally at both iTunes and Amazon (links above).
 Again, however, it is only the mono recording which you can purchase.

 - Stereo versions of 6 cuts (“Something’s Gotta Give”, “And This Is My Beloved”, “Hey There”, It’s All Right With Me”, “Ethel, Baby” and “Too Close for Comfort”) can be found on Rhino’s 1999 CD boxset The Sammy Davis, Jr. Story.
 “Ol’ Man River” can also be found in stereo on a UK Music Club CD.